Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 time.sleep(1)
 ```

-There is a design of how the client works.
+To understand more how the client works, there is a example of architecture of how it works.

 ![](_media/client.png)